Pressure on personnel department

 Important initiatives in the company have to start from the management days - including talent management.
 The human resources department must clearly demonstrate how closely an effective talent management, individual performance and the overall success of the company are related.
 Managing directors want clear, quantifiable evidence that processes for employee development and other talent management approaches lead to greater business success.
 HR Analytics are indispensable in this regard.

 The amount of data captured by enterprises is doubling every year.
 HR is affected just as much as other departments are concerned with the maintenance and evaluation of data.
 An organization's requirements for knowledge, succession planning, forecasting needs, and the identification of employee trends - these important metrics can be identified using employee data when this information is correctly evaluated.

-New competences for the personnel department
+New skills for the HR department

 Classical personnel departments rarely take a leadership role or pursue a strategic approach to data usage.
 However, in view of changing business requirements, additional skills are required.
 Individuals who know how to evaluate data profitably will be leaders - in their teams and in the management days.